 Across the US, states are increasingly using preemption to stymie local advancement of public health policy strategies, according to updated data released to LawAtlas.org by the Center for Public Health Law Research and the National League of Cities with support from the Robert Wood Johnson Foundation.

 As states continue facing rising opioid-related deaths, particularly amid the COVID-19 pandemic, many are missing opportunities to provide access to proven treatment through medications for opioid use disorder (MOUD), according to new data released to PDAPS.org by the Center for Public Health Law Research.

 The Earned Income Tax Credit (EITC), in place in over half of all US states, are estimated to help lift 5.6 million out of poverty, yet gaps remain, according to new data published today to LawAtlas.org.

-Our team will be heading to Atlanta November 4-8, 2017 to participate in the American Public Health Association's Annual Meeting.
-If you're joining us there, or following along from afar, here's what you can expect from the Center for Public Health Law Research and our programs.
+Our team will be participating in the 2020 virtual American Public Health Association Annual Meeting, October 24-28.
+Here's what you can expect from the Center for Public Health Law Research and our programs at the conference.

 In a year marked by the global COVID-19 pandemic, US states and courts continued to enact and uphold increased restrictions on abortion and access to reproductive health care, according to updated data published today by the Temple University Center for Public Health Law Research.